fru-io/ddev-apis/README.md

 bazel will then generate the libraries and place them in ./bazel-bin/site_grpc/live/...

 ### Direct generation
-Currently we officially support javascript/typescript web and golang API's.
+Currently we officially support javascript/typescript web and golang APIs.
 To generate client libraries in these two languages you will require the dependencies listed in [build](##Build).
 You may reference the `Makefile` or consider the examples below:

 #### Javascript (web with typescript bindings)
 *from the repository root*